Mega Review: Includes all variants

 2) Gun with collapsible stock and handle 3) 4 sets of TV style missiles (which can be removed from their tree like the 1/48 TV-style missiles) 4) 4 sets of DYRL? box missiles (which can not be opened like the 1/48 DYRL missiles)2) A copilot figure

 3) Unique super parts

 The 30th anniversary reissue and Arcadia Premium Finish release of the Elintseeker include the option parts consisting of:

 9) Side/armpit covers

-10) Seat to simulate exposed pilot in battroid mode with head leaned forward
+10) Seats to simulate exposed pilot/copilot in battroid mode with head leaned forward

 11) Neck cover

 The instruction manual is also unique to each release.

 Yamato reissued their DYRL VF-1S Hikaru and VF-1S Roy Super/Strike gift-sets in anniversary packaging.
 It was everything the first release was without a flip-top lid but now you also got:

 12) A flashlight that showed the Jolly Roger emblem